vespian/inventory_tool/README.md

-Due to the fact that the Ansible's dynamic inventory interface does not provide a way to pass parameters and git does not allow symlinks, thin wrapers scripts have to be provided:
+Due to the fact that the Ansible's dynamic inventory interface does not provide a way to pass parameters and git does not allow symlinks, thin wrapers scripts have to be provided.
+In the *examples/* directory an example wrapper can be
-* hosts-production.py
-* hosts-dev.py
+found: *hosts-production.py*

 Wrapper's script task is to store configuration options and locate inventory file.
 Then it passes them to the real inventory tool script script by calling it's *main* method.

-The location of the inventory data is done basing on inventory's script name, current working directory and a constant "data/inventory" path.
-For example, if the script is named *production-inventory.py*, it resides in repos main directory */home/user/playbooks/*, then it will assume that inventory data resides in */home/user/playbooks/data/inventory/production-inventory.yml* file.
+The location of the inventory data is done basing on inventory's script name, current working directory and the "inventory_path" config variable.
+For example, if the script is named *production-inventory.py*, it resides in repos main directory */home/user/playbooks/*, then it will assume that inventory data resides in */home/user/playbooks/<inventory_path>/production-inventory.yml* file.

 As mentioned earlier, the script also stores some configuration options:
 * backend_domain - name of the default domain where all realative (not ending